Definition of PostgreSQL DECODE() Function

 How does PostgreSQL DECODE() Function Works?

-- The PostgreSQL DECODE() function takes two input parameters; first is the text which the user wants to decode, and seconds is the parameter type in which the user wants it to decode.
+- The PostgreSQL DECODE() function takes two input parameters; the first is the text the user wants to decode, and the second is the parameter type the user wants it to decode.

 - The PostgreSQL DECODE() function returns us the text’s decoded binary data based on the specified type.